Bird Identifier

 Overview

-The Double-crested Cormorant is the most widespread and familiar cormorant in North America, found on both freshwater and coastal waters across the continent.
-It is well known for its habit of perching with wings outstretched to dry after diving.
+The Double-crested Cormorant is the most widespread and familiar cormorant in North America, found on lakes, rivers, and coastlines across the continent.
+It is well known for its habit of perching upright with wings spread wide to dry after diving.

 Appearance